MachineLearningBCAM/MRCs-for-Covariate-Shift-Adaptation/README.md

 ```

 In addition, the implementation of the proposed algorithm utilizes the MOSEK optimizer for which license can be downloaded from [here](https://www.mosek.com/products/academic-licenses/).

+### Matlab code

+[Matlab_code](/Matlab_Code) folder contains Matlab scripts required to execute the method:

+* run_DWGCS_example1.m and run_DWGCS_example1.m are the main files.
+* run_DWGCS_example1.m file perform a experiment for datasets in which we artificially introduce the covariate shift.
+* run_DWGCS_example2.m file perform a experiment using the “News20groups” dataset that is intrinsically affected by a covariate shift since the training and testing partitions correspond to different times.
+* In such files we can modify the feature mapping, and the loss we are going to use.
+* The functions in the folder [CovShift_Generation](/CovShift_Generation) generate covariate shift in the datasets.
+In particular, we select training and testing samples with different probabilities based on the medians of the first 3 features, and based on the median of the first principal component of features.
+* phi.m calculates the feature mappings using linear, polinomial or random Fourier features (RFF).
+* DWGCS_weights.m computes the estimated weights $\beta$ and $\alpha$ solving the double-weighting kernel mean matching.
+* DWGCS_parameters.m obtains mean vector estimate $\tau$ and confidence vector $\lambda$.
+* DWGCS_learning.m solves the convex MRC optimization problem using double-weighting and obtains the classifier parameters.
+* DWGCS_prediction.m assigns labels to instances and gives the classification error.

 ## Data